-the time GPS needs to be active and some complement earlier collected GPS data.
+To overcome the limitations of GPS a lot of alternative solutions have been studied.
+Some of them try to minimize the time GPS needs to be active and some complement earlier collected GPS data.
 The most relevant related approach are summarized below.

-User activity patterns using sensors Research work in the past has been able to determine user-movement using a duty-cycled accelerometer [13], [15], [17], [22].
-Trajectory tracking algorithms [12] detect directional movements of a mobile with compass and sensors.
-In [17], [22], total time duration of user's movement, time period during which he is driving, stationary, running, walking [14] and his velocity at different times are useful in learning a user's activity pattern.
+• User activity patterns using sensors Research work in the past has been able to determine user-movement using a duty-cycled accelerometer [14], [17], [22], [30].
+Trajectory tracking algorithms [13] detect directional movements of a mobile with compass and sensors.
+In [22], [30], total time duration of user's movement, time period during which he is driving, stationary, running, walking [16] and his velocity at different times are useful in learning a user's activity pattern.
 The objective behind this technique is to turn on the GPS when the match to previously learnt space-time history of user activity falls below a certain threshold [6].

 Experiments evaluated on Android-enabled cell phones with accelerometer and compass have been able to provide location estimates, where GPS fix determined the initial position and velocity.
-These readings suffered a linear loss in accuracy compared to GPS accuracy in highways and intracity driving environments [23].
+These readings suffered a linear loss in accuracy compared to GPS accuracy in highways and intra-city driving environments [31].

-User activity patterns using Celltower-id User movement can also be predicted using trajectory mapping mechanisms where cellular (GSM) fingerprints can be used to estimate the highest probable trajectory (sequence of map segments) followed by the mobile device [10], [18], [21].
-The GSM fingerprint collecting application, known as CTrack takes into account uncertainity in path transition of a mobile user and records all the GSM tower observations during its movement.
+- User activity patterns using Celltower-id User movement can also be predicted using trajectory mapping mechanisms where cellular (GSM) fingerprints can be used to estimate the highest probable trajectory (sequence of map segments) followed by the mobile device [10], [23], [29].
+The GSM fingerprint col-lecting application, known as CTrack takes into account uncertainity in path transition of a mobile user and records all the GSM tower observations during its movement.
 This procedure known as celltower-RSS blacklisting detects GPS unavailability (e.g. indoors) and avoids turning on GPS in these places.
-The GSM fingerprints (containing current celltower ID and the received signal strength (RSS) [17] without any GPS fixes) are directly matched to a map.
-The map matching algorithm converts the whole space as grid cells and determines the mostly likely traversed grid cell and its corresponding road segments [21].

-Sharing GPS information using Bluetooth Bluetooth communication [10], [17] has served one of the means in reducing position uncertainty among neighbouring devices.
+The GSM fingerprints (containing current celltower ID and the received signal strength (RSS) [22] without any GPS fixes) are directly matched to a map.
+The map matching algorithm converts the whole space as grid cells and determines the mostly likely traversed grid cell and its corresponding road segments [29]. - Sharing GPS information using Bluetooth Bluetooth communication [10], [22] has served one of the means in reducing position uncertainty among neighbouring devices.
 New position updates are broadcasted to neighbours (with or without GPS functionality) who can obtain this measure and save a GPS query.
 Neighbours also send their own position estimates to other peers.
 Such peers learn this new update when this estimate has a lower accuracy value.
 This helps all neighbouring GPS devices in close proximity to synchronise themselves with GPS positions of least accuracy.

-In contrast to most prior approach our idea is centered on the crowd-sourced database of routes taken earlier.
+• Sharing information on the cloud In contrast to most prior approach our idea is centered on the crowdsourced database of routes taken earlier.
 Such databases already exists for e.g. sharing exercise data and therefore our approach could be directly taken into use without a special effort to create a route database.
 An example of such already existing database is Sports tracker [3], [5].
 It is an exercise tracking application that uses the mobile phone's GPS readings and, optionally, heart-rate monitor to track outdoor user activities like speed, position, heart rate etc. It then broadcasts the details to a social cloud service where spectators can view online the live events of every sportsman.

-3. SYSTEM ARCHITECTURE AND OPER-ATION
+3. PROTOTYPE SYSTEM DESIGN AND IM-PLEMENTATION